-If you’re trying to decide which one to visit and don’t have the time to visit both, then you’ll definitely want to read this article.
+If you’re trying to decide which one to visit, then you’ll definitely want to read this article.
 We previously wrote about the differences between Tamarindo and Coco, so this post will be about differences between Tamarindo and Jaco.

-Tamarindo and Jaco are two very touristic beaches so they are ideal for those who want to ride out some waves, go somewhere that is easily accessible and have all the conveniences.
-So if you want to visit a surfing town that’s not as touristic, then places like Santa Teresa, Playa Guiones, Matapalo in the Osa peninsula and Playa Dominical are more ideal, but for those deciding between Tamarindo and Jaco, read on!
+Tamarindo and Jaco are two touristic beach towns so they are ideal for those who want to ride out some waves, be close to the international airport and have a fun nightlife.
+So if you want to visit a more laid back surfing town, then places like Santa Teresa, Nosara, Matapalo in the Osa Peninsula and Dominical are better for you but for those deciding between Tamarindo and Jaco, read on!

 Differences Between Tamarindo and Jaco